 To fly, pinch the beam under the center of the front wings with your thumb and forefinger. bright your arm back so the plane is level with your shoulder.
 Keeping the plane level, bring your arm forward at a medium speed, the plane slightly angled up.
 Release when the plane is about 1 foot from your shoulder.
-There is is video of the glider in flight below this.
+See the video of the glider in flight below.

 Step 6: Optional- Rubber Band Launcher

 1 wood dowel, 0.4 in.
 (11 mm.) x 12 in.
 (305 mm.)

 1 medium sized rubber band

 1 balsa wood beam, 0.2 in.
 (6 mm.) x 0.2 in.
 (6 mm.) x 5 in.
 (127 mm.)

 - Start with the eyelet and the wooden skewer.
 Screw the eyelet partway into one end of the skewer.

 - Slip the rubber band through the small opening on the eyelet.
 You may have to bend the eyelet with pliers a little to get the rubber band to slip in,